Glitch752/OnScreenOCR/README.md

 - [ ] Feedback for copying to clipboard
 - [ ] Ability to drag polygon path with CTRL held
 - [ ] Stay in system tray when closed
-- [ ] When turning polygon mode on, don't delete selection, and when turning it off, convert to a bounding box

 ## Development
 Since the OCR dependency used ([Leptess](https://github.com/houqp/leptess)) relies on vcpkg dependencies, you need to run the following (and clone with submodules!):